Infertile. How do I take that as a husband?

-What I Know Vs. How I Genuinely Feel About My Wife’s Infertility Issues
+What I Know Vs. How I Genuinely Feel About My Wife’s Infertility Issue

 I love my wife, and I will promise to love her forever.
 As much as possible, I do not want this infertility issue to become something that will ruin our ten years of marriage.
-I know for sure that I will not forgive myself if I lose my wife over the idea of having a child.
 I would still pick her over some unnecessary argument about dealing with infertility.
 That is the truth.
-That is what I know.
+That is what I know about infertility.
 However, that is not exactly what I feel right now.
 And that is what makes this whole infertility issue so complicated to handle.

 Of course, I am a little heartbroken that our chance of having a baby is almost near impossible due to infertility.
-When I heard the infertility doctor said that my wife’s chance of getting pregnant is one over 100, I was shocked, thinking that we both are physically healthy.
+When I heard the infertility doctor say that my wife’s chance of getting pregnant is one over 100, I was shocked, thinking that we both are physically healthy.
 Ever since we got married, we committed ourselves to be happy and healthy living.
-So knowing that she will suffer from plenty of infertility complications when she gets pregnant was devastating to hear.
+So knowing that she will suffer from plenty of related complications when she gets pregnant was devastating to hear.

 But honestly, I would love to have a child.
 And even before we got married, my wife and I talked about it a hundred times that we want to have a family.
-Therefore, every time I told her that it will be okay and that I don’t care about her being infertile, she never believes me because she knew how much I wanted to have kids.
-That makes me feel guilty because, at some point, it felt like I was the cause of her infertility insecurities.
+Therefore, every time I told her that it will be okay and that I don’t care about her infertility, she never believes me because she knew how much I wanted to have kids.
+That makes me feel guilty because, at some point, it felt like I was the cause of my infertile wife’s insecurities.

 The Basis Of Social Disconnection